 New scheme has been embedded quickly to ensure coverage of the Art National curriculum.
 Flexible approach enables teachers to plan lessons that suit the needs of the children at a given time.
 Additional Art Attack sessions help build children's skills via a specialist teacher.

-Delete the areas that will not be focused on in the action plan detail about linked subject progression within the EYFS Framework, please refer to these documents.
+Delete the areas that will not be focused on in the action plan

 Level Expected at the End of EYFS